Aller au contenu

 print(loss)

-Now we shall call loss.backward(), and have a look at conv1's bias gradients before and after the backward.
+Let's call loss.backward() and have a look at conv1's bias gradients before and after the backward.

 1